Yahapi/yahapi/pages/faq.md

 ## Why not use Yahapi?

-Obviously we think Yahapi is great, but in one use case some Hypermedia type may work better than others.
+Obviously we think Yahapi is great, but in one use case a particular Hypermedia type may work better than others.
 For example:

-* If you're working with an existing API and can't afford to change anything other than adding properties you should look at [HAL](http://stateless.co/hal_specification.html).
+* If you're working with an existing API and can't afford to change anything other than adding new properties you should look at [HAL](http://stateless.co/hal_specification.html).
 * If you want client software that intelligently tries to cache requests and minimize redundant requests, look at [JSON API](http://jsonapi.org/).
 * If you need a very comprehensive and formal approach to linking relationships between resources, have a look at [JSON+LD](http://json-ld.org/).
 * If you'd like to serialize requests and responses directly to persistable entities, look at [Siren](https://github.com/kevinswiber/siren).
 * If your API focusses on collection resources and you want to dynamically provide new search capabilities to your clients, have a look at [Collection+JSON](http://amundsen.com/media-types/collection/).

 There are many flavors of Hypermedia types, finding the right one can be a challenge.
 We found none of the above really fits a wide range of common use cases.
-Yahapi is the result.
+Yahapi is our alternative.

 ## Why not use Web Linking (RFC 5988)?